 ServiceEndpoint

 The ServiceEndpoint Artifact Type represents a physical location at which the Service instance can be invoked, using its url Modeled Property.
-The endpointDefinedBy Modeled Relationship allows indicating the Derived Artifact instance which defines this Service endpoint is defined.
+The endpointDefinedBy Modeled Relationship allows indicating the Derived Artifact instance that defines this Service endpoint is defined.
 For example, this could be a Port artifact instance from the WSDL Model.

 ServiceOperation